-The governors are also aware of the Academy's liability in relation to the Local Government Pension Scheme.
-However, the actuarial valuation of the Academy's share of the balance determined an asset of £75,000 which has not been recognised in the accounts on the basis that the asset will not be recovered by reduced contributions or refunds.
-The annual cost to the Academy is through employer contributions, with a current rate of 20.6% plus a deficit repayment amount of £25,000 per annum.
-The contribution rate is due to change from April 2023.
+The governors are also aware of the Academy's responsibilities in relation to the Local Government Pension Scheme.
+However, the actuarial valuation of the Academy's share of the balance determined an asset of £323,000 which has not been recognised in the accounts on the basis that the asset will not be recovered by reduced contributions or refunds.
+The annual cost to the Academy is through employer contributions.

-The amount that can realised by disposing of tangible fixed assets is £8,270,027.
+The amount that can realised by disposing of tangible fixed assets is £8,344,885.